 The Disappearance of Christianity in Angleland

-Anglo-Saxon England is different in this respect because it would appear that the local population abandoned Christianity and adopted either its own paganism or the paganism of the Anglo-Saxons who had come to rule over them.
-Christianity persisted only in the Celtic borderlands, in Ireland and in Scotland.
+Anglo-Saxon England is different in this respect: It would appear that the local population abandoned Christianity and adopted either their own paganism or the paganism of the Anglo-Saxons who ruled over them.
+Christianity persisted only in the Celtic borderlands, in Ireland and Scotland.
 There’s no evidence of Christian activities taking place in Anglo-Saxon England by the beginning of the 6th century.

 Learn More: Gods and Their Cities in the Roman Empire

-The loss of Christianity in this part of what had once been the Roman Empire is very bad for historians because with the disappearance of Christianity goes the disappearance of literacy as well.
+During this period, the loss of Christianity in this part of the former Roman Empire saw the disappearance of literacy as well as of written records.

-The loss of Christianity in this part of what had once been the Roman Empire is very bad for historians because with the disappearance of Christianity goes the disappearance of literacy as well, and the disappearance of written records.
-What we know about Anglo-Saxon England and this period is derived almost entirely either from archaeology or from accounts written after Christianity is reintroduced, and often dating hundreds of years from the events they purport to describe, or from Celtic authors living in Scotland or, perhaps, Ireland who were somewhat removed in time and space from Anglo-Saxon England.
+During this period, the loss of Christianity in this part of the former Roman Empire saw the disappearance of literacy as well as of written records.
+What we know about Anglo-Saxon England and this period is derived almost entirely either from archaeology or from accounts written after Christianity was reintroduced, often dating hundreds of years from the events they purport to describe, from Celtic authors living in Scotland or, perhaps, Ireland, which was somewhat removed in time and space from Anglo-Saxon England.

 However, Christianity was not gone from Anglo-Saxon England forever.
-It was going to be reintroduced, and the fact that it had to be reintroduced by missionaries is fairly good evidence that it had, in fact, died out within Anglo-Saxon territories.
+It was later reintroduced, and the fact that it had to be reintroduced by missionaries is good evidence that it had died out within Anglo-Saxon territories.

 Pope Gregory the Great Tries to Re-Establish Christianity

 In 597, missionaries dispatched by Pope Gregory the Great arrived from the European continent.
-According to tradition, some Anglo-Saxon youths wound up in Rome in the late 6th century, and they were spotted by Gregory the Great because they stood out from the local population.
-They were fair-skinned, they had light hair, and they looked rather different from the people Gregory the Great was used to seeing in Rome.
+According to tradition, some Anglo-Saxon youths wound up in Rome in the late 6th century, and they were spotted by Gregory the Great because they stood out from the local population: They were fair-skinned, they had light hair, and they looked rather different from the people in Rome.

 Learn More: Imperial Politics and Religion

 In general, the missionaries did not encounter a great deal of resistance to their efforts, but the Anglo-Saxons were often quick to relapse into their paganism.
-At the first sign of problems, such as bad weather or a military defeat, they would often decide that the problem occurred because they had converted to Christianity, and then they’d go back to their former religious beliefs.
-Missionaries would often find themselves converting the same people over and over and over again in an attempt to get the conversion to stick.
+At the first sign of problems, such as bad weather or a military defeat, they would often decide that the problem occurred because they had converted to Christianity, and then return to their former religious beliefs.
+Missionaries often found themselves converting the same people again and again in an attempt to get the conversion to stick.

 St. Patrick and Columba